-This project has developed a voltage-clamped dc-dc converter with reduced reverse recovery current and switch-voltage stress, with a power quality of low voltage and high current.
+This paper has successfully developed a highefficiency voltage-clamped dc-dc converter with reduced reverse recovery current and switch-voltage stress, and this converter has been applied well to a PEMFC system with a power quality of low voltage and high current.
+According to the experimental results, the maximal efficiency was measured to be over 96%, which is comparatively higher than the conventional converter with the same voltage gain.
 The newly designed converter circuit has the following improvements compared to the previous work.

-- 1) Proposed converter can select the main switch with lower sustainable voltage for alleviating the switch conduction loss due to the utilization of voltage-clamped technique. - 2) All diodes in this circuit topology are Schottky diodes with the reduction of switching and conduction losses. - 3) The additional inductor is used for providing the reverse current path of the transformer to raise the utility rate of the magnetic core. - 4) Additional snubber circuits for absorbing the voltage spikes in the diodes are not required to further cut down the manufacture cost. - 5) There is no circulating current to overcome the problem of degenerate efficiency under slight loads. - 6) The voltage-drift problem of power source under the variation of loads can be solved by the closed-loop control methodology.
+1) It can select the main switch with lower sustainable voltage for alleviating the switch conduction loss due to the utilization of voltage-clamped technique.

+2) All diodes in this circuit topology are Schottky diodes with the reduction of switching and conduction losses.

+3) The additional inductor is used for providing the reverse current path of the transformer to raise the utility rate of the magnetic core.

+4) Additional snubber circuits for absorbing the voltage spikes in the diodes are not required to further cut down the manufacture cost.

+5) There is no circulating current to overcome the problem of degenerate efficiency under slight loads.

+6) The voltage-drift problem of power source under the variation of loads can be solved by the closed-loop control methodology.

+This new converter topology provides designers with an alternative choice to convert renewable energy efficiently, and it also can be extended easily to other power-conversion systems for satisfying high-voltage demands.

+V. ACKNOWLEDGMENT

+The authors would like to express their gratitude to the Referees and the Associate Editor for their useful comments and suggestions.